By Jeff Wright

 Missing the root cause of the damage

 Finding the root cause of the damage can ensure that your repair holds up well for years.
-Stress cracks can help us understanding what caused the damage.
+Stress cracks can help us understand what caused the damage.
 They may indicate whether something inside the boat has broken loose and caused the damage or if it was caused by something hitting the boat from the outside.
 The cracks can also point to a structural defect that must be corrected.

 Not accounting for backside damage when estimating repairs.

 With a cored composite, damage can be hard to evaluate when just looking at the outer skin.
 To fully assess the damage inner and outer skins and the core must be seen.
-These pictures show a fiberglass/wood/fiberglass laminate that looks only slightly damaged on the impact side, but the back side has significant amount of broken fibers.
+These pictures show a fiberglass/wood/fiberglass laminate that looks only slightly damaged on the impact side, but the back side has a significant amount of broken fibers.
 When there is no access to the back side, you may need to grind away the outer skin and core to inspect the inner skin.

 Poor adhesion caused by bonding to a damaged laminate